cyclopsci/omnispec/README.md

-# core-worker
+# omnispec

-Worker image for ruby and python multi-environment spec testing
+All-in-one docker image for ansible and puppet spec testing.